-Today, we expect love to give us meaning to our lives, along with happiness, comfort and security.
+Today, we expect love to give us meaning to our lives, along with happiness, comfort, and security.
 However, the problem is that all these expectations are totally unrealistic and risk causing great suffering and eventual exhaustion.

-What is a love burnout?
+What is a relationship burnout?

 When it comes to the relationships, our expectations are often high and some of us are guilty of being very demanding.
 We tend to idealize our partner in the early stages and therefore miss red flags.
 The trouble is that between our often unrealistic expectations and the idealization of our partner, we quickly fall off the wagon and become weary and disillusioned.
-It’s this contradiction between expectations and reality that is at the root of a relationship exhaustion.
+It’s this contradiction between expectations and reality that is at the root of a relationship burnout and exhaustion.

 It's hard to cast a stone against those whose expectations exceed reality.
 They are often linked to education or to the various images we perceive as love, through advertising or romantic movies.
 Passion, tenderness, friendship, support, sex, etc. a couple has many ideals to carry on their frail shoulders.

 However, life in a relationship requires a lot of adaptation and compromise.
 Even though true feelings and dedication can help, the fact remains that two different people who decide to live together need support throughout their adventure.
 The truth is, love doesn't solve all of our problems and must, no matter what happens, we must face reality.

 If your man leaves laundry lying around and this drives you crazy, your so called 'perfect partner' will lose points in your eyes.
 You could go as far as being disappointed or interpreting this sign as a lack of love.

 >>> Discover our selection of the 15 most romantic quotes.

 Am I tired of my relationship?
 Here are the indications you are: